data-apis/array-api/spec/API_specification/array_object.md

 -   **x**: _&lt;array&gt;_

     -   array instance.
+Must have an integer or boolean data type.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have the same data type as `x`.

 .. note::